encode/django-vanilla-views/README.md

 Remember, even though the API has been greatly simplified, everything you're able to do with Django's existing implementation is also supported in `django-vanilla-views`.
 Although note that the package does not yet include the date based generic views.

 If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.
-To review the full set of API differences between the two implementations, please see [the migration guide][migration].
+To review the full set of API differences between the two implementations, please see the migration guide for the [base views][base-views-migration], and the [model views][model-views-migration].

 For further background, the original release announcement for `django-vanilla-views` is [available here][release-announcement].